-In addition to pirate-themed playgrounds along the beachfront, the Jersey Shore community of Belmar in Monmouth County has fun areas for kids to swing, slide and climb on 15th Avenue, on 8th Avenue, and at other locations throughout the borough.
-Here is the Belmar Beachcomber’s local guide to the best parks and playgrounds in Belmar, New Jersey.
-COVID-19 UPDATE 7-7-2020: All Belmar parks and playgrounds reopened to the public on July 2.
+In addition to beachfront playgrounds and the scenic Maclearie Park along Route 35, the Jersey Shore community of Belmar has fun areas for kids to swing, slide and climb on 15th Avenue, on 8th Avenue, and at other locations in the borough.

 1. 15th Avenue Playground at E Street